SindreKjelsrud/kjelsrud.dev/src/pages/garden/services/mc_server.md

 ---
 title: 'sidsIgloo ~ A Minecraft server'
-description: '🌱 ~ Very rough notes about the server'
+description: '🌿 ~ Some info about the server'
 layout: "../../../layouts/Layout.astro"
 ---

 ## 📝 Info

-...
+sidsIgloo is a Minecraft server created for fun and learning.
+It's one of my first services to run on a server by myself and I've learned a bit from it!

+## 👷 Server work & maintenance

-## 🛠️ How to run
+### 🛠️ How to run

 ```
 1. Start screen with `screen`